-One of the east end's most-hyped al fresco attractions, Riverside Eats & Beats returns to Queen East with an expanded two-day lineup on June 3-4.
+One of the east end's most hyped al fresco attractions, Riverside Eats & Beats returns to the Queen East neighbourhood on June 2.

 Casually wander this 10-block street party with four street closures and several destination points.
 Sniff and taste your way through a maze of Riverside's eateries, checking out heritage architecture and taking in entertainment including cooking demos, kids fun, bike tune-ups, art and culinary tours.
 And if you just like to people-watch, there’s that, too.

-With over 50 Riverside restaurants, shops and other vendors participating, here’s the rundown on what to expect and what’s new for 2017.
+With over 50 Riverside restaurants, shops and other vendors participating, here’s what to expect and what’s new for 2018.

 What’s a festival without food?
 If you’ve attended Riverside Eats & Beats in the past, you know that the eats can be serious stuff so it's best to come hungry.
-Not your usual street fair fare (zing), it's a one-stop shop for grazing with popular establishments such as Tabule and Bonjour Brioche, plus newcomers Kaboom, Eastbound Brewing and LAN Restaurant all in the mix offering buzzworthy bites.
+Not your usual street fair fare (zing), it's a one-stop shop for grazing with popular establishments such as Tabule, Sweet Jesus, Kaboom, Pulp Kitchen and Sugar Load all in the mix offering tasty bites.

 Queen East is well known for its clothing boutiques, home design shops and art galleries, and the local shops will be bursting out onto the streets with deals during this daylong sidewalk sale.
 Enjoy a day of strolling vendor to vendor and shopping outdoors where you’ll find clothes, jewelry, homemade wares and more.

-Riverside Eats & Beats is held alongside the Riverdale Art Walk, an event that showcases over 150 local artists in an outdoor market setting over two days at Jimmie Simpson Park.
-Now in its 19th year, the outdoor gallery setting features established and emerging artists exhibiting painting, photography, mixed media, printmaking, drawing and sculpture.
+Riverside Eats & Beats is held alongside the Riverdale Art Walk (Saturday and Sunday), an event that showcases over 150 local artists in an outdoor market setting over two days at Jimmie Simpson Park.
+Now in its 20th year, the outdoor gallery setting features established and emerging artists exhibiting painting, photography, mixed media, printmaking, drawing and sculpture.
 Check out artistsnetwork.ca for details.